 Perhaps The Most Important Virtue at the Beginning

-You know not to sign with an SEO agency who says they can promise results “overnight.”
+You know not to sign with an SEO for attorneys agency who says they can promise results “overnight.”
 Those are the people just looking to take your money and offer nothing in the way of results.
 That said, you also don’t want to just keep giving an agency money without seeing any results whatsoever, either.
 Perhaps the best virtue you can have, at least at the beginning, is patience.

 Every law firm and situation is different.
 For example, with our company, depending on where our lawyer clients are starting from, we tend to get them results in just a few months’ time.
 You’ll note that we used the vague “a few” because, frankly, the results are all over the place.
 Some see results quickly whereas others do have to wait some months.
 But, organic SEO, when done right, leads to lasting results.

 When conducted in conjunction with a paid ads campaign, you can see lead generation results that build on themselves.